cprocino/Aquaponics/README.md

 this was the PID that code is in our final version is as follows:

+    //*
+    chris and nixon
+    jun 1 2023
+    this code is for an aquaponics PID system
+    *//

     import digitalio
     import time
     import board